naugehyde/bt-sensors-plugin-sk/README.md

 ### Coding

+#### Get the code

+To get the code you'll first need to clone this repository then create a branch.
+That's git talk.
+Google it if you don't know what that means.<br>

+Once you've done that you're ready for...

+#### Actual coding

 Below is a simple Device class for the Xiaomi thermometer with stock firmware.
 The code demonstrates the core responsibilities of a Bluetooth sensor device class in the BT-Sensor-plugin's framework:

+* resides in the sensor_classes subdirectory
 * extends the BTSensor class
 * provides metadata for the device's various data points (the static metadata class member)
 * overrides the BTSensor::connect() and disconnect() methods